Monte Carlo Tableau Proof Search: Introduction

-In this work, we study MCTS methods that can guide the search in automated theorem provers, and evaluate their impact on interactive theorem proving problems.
-We focus on the connection calculus where the notion of tree search occurs naturally, and on the leanCoP prover, which has a compact implementation that is easy to experiment with.
-We can also build on previous machine-learning extensions of leanCoP \citep[\citet{urban2011-malecop}]{kaliszyk2015-femalecop}.
-As shown for example in the recent AlphaGo system \citep{silver2016-alphago}, machine learning can be used to train good position evaluation heuristics even in very complicated domains that were previously thought to be solely in the realm of ``human intuition''.
-This gives a hope for productive use of MCTS in theorem proving.
-While ``finishing the randomly sampled game'' -- as used in the most straightforward MCTS for games -- is rarely possible in ATP (it would mean finishing the proof), there is a chance of learning good \emph{proof state evaluation heuristics} that will guide the MCTS for ATPs in a similar way as e.g.~in AlphaGo.
+The guiding method that has recently very significantly improved automatic game play is Monte Carlo Tree Search (MCTS), i.e., expanding the search based on its (variously guided) random sampling \cite{browne2012-survey}.
+Recent developments in MCTS include combination of exploration and exploitation \cite{kocsis2006-uct}, combination of online and offline knowledge with the All-Moves-As-First (AMAF) heuristic \cite{gelly2007-uct}, and adaptive tuning of rollout policies during search \cite{rosin2011-rollout}.
+As shown for example in the AlphaGo system \cite{silver2016-alphago}, machine learning can be used to train good position evaluation heuristics even in very complicated domains that were previously thought to be solely in the realm of ``human intuition''.
+From the point of game theory, automated theorem proving is a combinatorial single-player game.
+For some games in this category, including SameGame \cite{schadd2012-samegame} and the NP-hard Morpion Solitaire \cite{rosin2011-rollout}, MCTS has produced state-of-the-art players. \cite{hoder2016-selection} shows that proof search can be positively guided by one-step lookahead, and MCTS allows approximation of multi-step lookaheads by use of random sampling.
+While ``finishing the randomly sampled game'' -- as used in the most straightforward MCTS for games -- is not always possible in ATP (it would mean finishing the proof), there is a chance of learning good \emph{proof state evaluation heuristics} that will guide MCTS for ATPs in a similar way as e.g.~in AlphaGo.

-The rest of the paper is organized as follows.
-Section \ref{mcts} introduces MCTS and in particular its recent UCT refinement.
-Section \ref{connection} introduces the connection calculus and proposes modifications that allow combining it with tree search.
-Section \ref{reward} proposes proof state evaluation heuristics.
-Section \ref{implementation} describes our implementation, and \autoref{evaluation} evaluates the system on a set of Mizar Mathematical library problems.
+In this work, we study MCTS methods that can guide the search in automated theorem provers, and evaluate their impact on interactive theorem proving problems in first-order logic.
+We focus on the tableau calculus and on the leanCoP prover \cite{otten2008-leancop}, which has a compact implementation that is easy to experiment with.
+We can also build on previous machine learning extensions of leanCoP \cite{kaliszyk2015-femalecop,urban2011-malecop}.
+To our knowledge, this is the first time MCTS has been applied to theorem proving.